 One source that has described the society within Scandinavia in the Viking age, was the Icelandic author named Snorri Sturluson.
-He was an author that has become very famous for writing down the stories and traditions from the people of Scandinavia, however, many of these stories was written down almost 200 years after the Viking age ended.
+He was an author that has become very famous for writing down the stories and traditions of the people of Scandinavia, however, many of these stories were written down almost 200 years after the Viking age ended.

 Might not be something that we have the same understanding of today, and we could misunderstand parts of the text.
 For instance, technology and norms change constantly in our modern society, just ask your child if they know what tape salad is?